-You must not commence your grant project until you execute a grant agreement with the Commonwealth.
+You must not commence your grant project until we notify you that your application is successful.
 We are not responsible for any expenditure you incur until a grant agreement is executed.
 The Commonwealth will not be liable, and should not be held out as being liable, for any activities undertaken before the grant agreement is executed.